azin-lang/website/src/md/blog/go-rewrite-start.md

 integration of robust developer tooling.
-We have already introduced a completely overhauled GitHub Actions CI workflow that automatically handles the heavy lifting across Linux, macOS, and Windows: * **Automated Linting and Formatting**: Code formatting verification is strictly enforced via `go fmt` to keep the codebase pristine across all contributors.
+We have already introduced a completely overhauled GitHub Actions CI workflow that automatically handles the heavy lifting across Linux, macOS, and Windows.
+**Automated Linting and Formatting**: Code formatting verification is strictly enforced via `go fmt` to keep the codebase pristine across all contributors.
 **Static Verification**: Integrated
 `go vet` and test pipelines to catch syntax errors or typing mismatches instantly on every push.
 **Cross-Platform Delivery**: Compiling native `azc`